Risk Factors for Developing Mycosis

-- Extreme age groups i.e., very young or very old
+- Extreme age groups, i.e. very young or very old

 Classification of Mycosis

-This infection is limited to the superficial layer of the skin and hair, e.g. Tinea versicolor.
+This infection is limited to the superficial layer of the skin and hair, e.g., tinea versicolor.

-Sporotrichosis, also known as Rose Gardener’s disease, is a fungal infection caused by the species Sporothrix schenckii shown in the figure.
-The most common form of sporotrichosis is the cutaneous infection.
+Sporotrichosis, also known as ‘Rose Gardener’s disease,’ is a fungal infection caused by the species Sporothrix schenckii, which is shown in the figure.
+The most common form of sporotrichosis is cutaneous infection.
 Pulmonary and disseminated infections, although rare, have also been reported.

 The common mode of transmission of sporotrichosis is through skin inoculation.
-The dimorphic organism is found in the soil and enters the skin via cuts, wounds, animal bites or scratches.
+The dimorphic organism is found in the soil and enters the skin via cuts, wounds, or animal bites or scratches.

 The initial reddish, necrotic papule of cutaneous sporotrichosis appears after 1–10 weeks of skin injury.
-A granuloma is formed by the neutrophils, histiocytes and giant cells along with local necrotic tissue.
+A granuloma is formed by the neutrophils, histiocytes, and giant cells, along with local necrotic tissue.
 This suppurative area is then surrounded by the lymphocytes and the plasma cells.

 - Bacterial pneumonia

-Topical heat application may also be beneficial as the organism grows better at 35°C. Patients can perform their routine activities as feasible.
+- Topical heat application may also be beneficial, because the organism grows better at 35°C. Patients can perform their routine activities as feasible.